lofar-astron/factor/README.md

 concatenated bands of 10 subbands.
 They should have clock offsets removed, the beam at the phase center applied (to DATA and CORRECTED\_DATA columns), and be calibrated to 25 arcsec resolution (in the CORRECTED\_DATA column).
-All MS files should be placed in a single directory.
+All MS files should be placed together in a single directory.